c0a8/logs/README.md

 # logs
-Experimental and Deprecated to use.
+Experimental and Deprecated to use for now.